ayuinc/BID-RedProlid/wp-content/plugins/relevanssi/readme.txt

 To update your installation, simply overwrite the old files with the new, activate the new version and if the new version has changes in the indexing, rebuild the index.

+= Note on updates =
+If it seems the plugin doesn't work after an update, the first thing to try is deactivating and reactivating the plugin.
+If there are changes in the database structure, those changes do not happen without a deactivation, for some reason.

 = Changes to templates =
 None necessary!
 Relevanssi uses the standard search form and doesn't usually need any changes in the search results template.

+If the search does not bring any results, your theme probably has a query_posts() call in the search results template.
+That throws Relevanssi off.
+For more information, see [The most important Relevanssi debugging trick](http://www.relevanssi.com/knowledge-base/query_posts/).

 = How to index =
 Check the options to make sure they're to your liking, then click "Save indexing options and